Input data format and structure

 • An ID cannot appear both in a regular data file and a delete data file.

-• All IDs from a data file under delete will cause it to be removed from the next index version.
+• All IDs from a data file under delete causes it to be removed from the next index version.

-• Records from regular data files will be included in the next version, overwriting a value in an older index version.
+• Records from regular data files is included in the next version, overwriting a value in an older index version.

 The following is an example of a valid input data file organization: